vmware/vic/tests/test-cases/Group6-VIC-Machine/6-07-Create-Network.md

 1. Create with container network <Net With Spaces>
 2. Verify create failed with a network name must be supplied for <Net With Space>

-## Container network - space in network name invalid 2
-1. Create with container network <Net With Spaces>:
-2. Verify create failed with a network name must be supplied for <Net With Space>

 ## Container network - space in network name valid
 1. Create with container network: <Net With Spaces>:vmnet
 2. Verify create passed